SimWrapper

 • The base folder for a dashboard is the folder you are viewing, not the dashboard template folder.

-• You can have multiple simwrapper folders all the way up your folder hierarchy; dashboard panels will be generated based on filename, and each found dashboard will be displayed as a tab on the folder view.
+• You can have multiple simwrapper folders all the way up your folder hierarchy; dashboard panels will be generated based on filename, and each found dashboard will be displayed as a tab on the dashboard.

 Here is an example YAML config file for a link-volume summary: